garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 we took a run to the base of Wildwood Express to position ourselves at the top of Wildwood.
-From there, we navigated blowing snow and steep/hard groomers for 2700 vertical feet back down to Vail Village.
+From there, we navigated blowing snow and steep/hard groomers for 2700 vertical feet back down to Vail Village to finish the day.

 And the fun didn't stop there.
 Just before we all got packed up for the day, Grace and I announced Baby Sutton was to arrive in